 - Pursue hobbies.
 Making time for intentional fun ensures a consistent and stress-free quality of life.
 Though life may sometimes seem too busy for hobbies, you can make time for them when you implement effective time management skills.

 A natural consequence of time management is an increase in productivity.
 Distractions and worries are minimized when your days are predictable and simple.
-Consistent and regular practice of these time management tools are the catalyst for innovation and growth.
+Consistent and regular practice of these time management tools is the catalyst for innovation and growth.